 And I know that is actually a pretty hard thing to land.
 And we named it No Snakes because I just.
 Does the only thing I want to keep going back to the guiding principle of I don't want to take advantage of this relationship.
 That's not what this is about.

-Yeah, that’s cool.
+Ben Aston Yeah, that's cool.
 And so you were doing this music thing at night, in at the weekends by day, you had Lawrence Sacramento Press, an online newspaper is kind of hyperlocal news, as I understand it.
 But what was your kind of like driving?
 I guess.
 What was your driving reason for getting into this Indiemedia media thing in the first place?
 As a politics economics grad going into starting an online newspaper.
 How did that come about?

-It was two things, one, it was when I was in school, I was in college all the way across the country in Rochester, New York, and.
+Benjamin Ilfeld It was two things, one, it was when I was in school, I was in college all the way across the country in Rochester, New York, and.
 The only way for me to know what was going on back home was just to read the newspaper online.
 This was between 1999 and 2003.
 And at that time.
-It’s amazing, it’s hard to think back to that time.
+It's amazing, it's hard to think back to that time.
 But the newspaper Web sites were just so bad.
-This was not just Ackmann, it was everybody’s newspaper Website.
+This was not just Ackmann, it was everybody's newspaper Website.

 You go there, you'd see the national news because they took their front page, which was designed for people that didn't get national news in other ways and just put it online.
 Their coverage of local was so thin, I had no sense of what was happening in my city back home.
 And Sacramento is not a tiny city.
 So that just felt really strange to me.